FEUP-LDTS-2023/project-l06gr04/docs/README.md

 **Consequences**

-The use of the Factory Abstract pattern, Factory pattern, and Model-View-Controller pattern played a central role in overcoming initial implementation challenges, resulting in a more modular, scalable, and maintainable tower-defense game.
+The use of Factory Abstract, Factory, Model-View-Controller, State, Composite, Builder, and Command patterns was crucial in transforming our tower-defense game into a more modular, scalable, and easily maintainable system.
+The Factory Abstract and Factory patterns reduced redundancy and allowed for the seamless addition of new types of towers and enemies.
+Model-View-Controller improved code organization, making it more readable and adaptable.
+The State pattern facilitated dynamic changes in entity behavior.
+The Composite pattern organized complex relationships, while the Builder simplified object construction.
+Finally, the Command pattern enhanced command management, implementing undo/redo functionalities and making user interaction more seamless.
+Together, these patterns significantly elevated the architecture of our game.

 #### KNOWN CODE SMELLS